OHC Biblical Distinctives

 The Sanctity of Human Life

 Human life is created by God and is good.
 Since we are uniquely created in the image of God (Genesis 1:27) and formed by God (Genesis 2:7; Job 33:4; Psalm 139:13–16), we hold to the sanctity of all human life (Genesis 9:6; Matthew 6:26).
-The bible tells us that human life begins at conception (Psalm 139:13–16; Jeremiah 1:5).
+The Bible tells us that human life begins at conception (Psalm 139:13–16; Jeremiah 1:5).
 Human conception is the creation of a human embryo through the fertilization process, whether naturally or aided by technology.
 Life also lasts beyond death into eternity (John 5:28–29; 1 Corinthians 15:51–52; 2 Corinthians 5:8–10).
-God gives life and breath to everyone (Acts 17:25), calling us to value equally the dignity of every individual life in its entirety, which compels us to love and have compassion for all peoples of the world (2 Corinthians 5:14–15)
+God gives life and breath to everyone (Acts 17:25), and calls us to equally value the dignity of every individual life in its entirety, which compels us to love and have compassion for all peoples of the world (2 Corinthians 5:14–15).

 Since God alone is the author of life, we hold that it is a sinful act to unjustly terminate human life, whether by means of abortion (including abortifacient drugs), euthanasia, suicide, or murder.